AlexLynd/alexlynd.com/content/en/blog/Stealthy-Drive-by-GPS-Tracker-ESP8266/index.md

 #### Low-Power Hardware
 To keep the board powered for long enough to provide intel on Irish's whereabouts, implementing low-power hardware was necessary to conserve battery while his car was sitting idle.
-Luckily, the ESP8266 comes with a low-power mode that brings power consumption down to around 20μA, which can be invoked with the following function:
+Luckily, the ESP8266 comes with a low-power mode that brings power consumption down to around `20μA`, which can be invoked with the following function:
 ```
 ESP.deepSleep(0);
 ```
-Usually, we "wake" the board up in software [by specifying a delay](), but since I wanted to trigger a reset when motion is detected from a shake sensor, this was tricky since the onboard I/O pins are disabled in deep sleep mode.
+Usually, we "wake" the board up in software [by specifying a delay](https://randomnerdtutorials.com/esp8266-deep-sleep-with-arduino-ide/), but since I wanted to trigger a reset when motion is detected from a shake sensor, this was tricky since the onboard I/O pins are disabled in deep sleep mode.

 Triggering the reset when Irish's car starts up was as simple as adding a shake sensor between `reset` and `ground` - but in order to prevent an accidental reset while the device is powered up, I had to use an [NPN transistor](https://www.electronics-tutorials.ws/transistor/tran_2.html) and a NOT gate to create a rudimentary [normally-closed switch](https://plashlights.com/blogs/news/normally-open-vs-closed-switch), which electronically "disconnects" the shake sensor while the tracker is powered up & moving.